elieldepaula/docker-nestjs-mongodb/README.md

 ```bash
 $ docker-compose up
 ```
-- Check the "Hello world" message in the browser in http://localhost:3000
+- Check the "Hello world" message in the browser at http://localhost:3000

 ## Nestjs CLI
 After the docker run is complete, we're able to use NestJS CLI in the container.